 Move down to AB Scan Setting using the up and down direction keys on the keyboard.
-Press the OPEN button or IRIS+ button to set the A position.
-Now move to the end position and then press OPEN button or IRIS+ button to set B position.
-Now move down to exit and press the OPEN button or IRIS+ button to save.
+Press the OPEN button or IRIS+ button to display "Set A Point First".
+Move to the start position and then press OPEN button or IRIS+ button.
+You will see the message "Then Set B Point" displayed on the screen.
+Now move to the end position of scan and press OPEN button or IRIS+ button again.

-Calling the Auto Scan
+Calling the Auto Scan (AB Scan)